waveform-computing/compoundpi/docs/protocol.rst

 **Syntax:** BLINK

-The :samp:`BLINK` command should cause the server to identify itself for the purpose of debugging.
+The :ref:`protocol_blink` command should cause the server to identify itself for the purpose of debugging.
 In this implementation, this is accomplished by blinking the camera's LED for 5 seconds.

-A standard response is expected with no data.
+An OK response is expected with no data.

 .. _protocol_capture: